TuhinCodeCraft/30days_JS/README.md

 ## Acknowledgements

-This repository is inspired by the JavaScript 30 Days Challenge created by Wes Bos.
-You can find more information about the original challenge [here](https://courses.chaicode.com/learn/batch/30-days-of-Javascript-challenge).
+This repository is inspired by the JavaScript 30 Days Challenge created by Hitesh Chowdhary.

 Let's start the challenge and level up our JavaScript skills together!

+If you are interested in more challenges and courses, I recommend checking out the platform [here](https://courses.chaicode.com/).
+They offer a wide range of upcoming and ongoing challenges to help you further enhance your programming skills.
+Happy coding!